opencb/opencga/docs/data-models/individual.md

 | **release**<br>*int* <br> | <p>An integer describing the current data release.</p> |
 | **version**<br>*int* <br> | <p>Autoincremental version assigned to the registered entry.
 By default, updates does not create new versions.
 To enable versioning, users must set the `incVersion` flag from the /update web service when updating the document.</p> |

-### SexOntologyTermAnnotation
+### OntologyTermAnnotation
-You can find the Java code [here](https://github.com/opencb/biodata/tree/develop/biodata-models/src/main/java/org/opencb/biodata/models/core/SexOntologyTermAnnotation.java).
+You can find the Java code [here](https://github.com/opencb/biodata/tree/develop/biodata-models/src/main/java/org/opencb/biodata/models/core/OntologyTermAnnotation.java).

 | Field | Description |
 | :---  | :--- |